This article is a comparison of linseed and tung oils:

 - Rubio plain – I can pick up the Rubio plain at 30 days though it is very light.

-- Odies oil – very slight odor in 3rd place for offgassing levels
+- Odies oil – very slight odor in 3rd place for off-gassing levels

 - Tried and True Java in 4th place very slight odor

-- Polymerized linseed – Tried and True plain still offgassing 5th place
+- Polymerized linseed – Tried and True plain still off-gassing 5th place

-Other Natural Oil Options for Sealing Wood
+Other Options for Sealing Wood

-Other finishing oils reviewed in my main post on finishes are walnut oil and rosewood.
 That post is also a comprehensive overview of water-based 0-VOC and non-toxic finishes for wood as well as stone and masonry.

-Sealing in the Odor of Linseed and Tung oil
+Getting Rid of the Odor of Linseed and Tung oil

 Sources for this Post